swiggy-2022-bootcamp/training-i-plus-plus/uttej/mini-project/TrainTicketLelo/readme.md

 ## Project Setup

 - Place the project folder in src folder of the GOPATH
-- Have Kafka producer & consumer running with topic TrainTicketLelo
+- Have Kafka producer & consumer running with topic TrainTicketLelo.
+Refer the [KafkaNotes](./kafkaNotes.md) file For Proper Execution Flow.
 - In each of the microserivce folder, run `go run main.go`

 ## Testing